mechmotum/mechmotum.github.io/content/pages/guide.rst

 --------

 - The lab should be kept clean and tidy.
+- Always leave the lab cleaner and tidier than you found it.
+If followed, this will tend towards a clean and tidy lab instead of the opposite.
+- Your mess should not hinder other members use of the space.
 - Place small trash into the two bins and paper into the blue box for pickup by the janitors.
-- Place large trash, paper, cardboard outside in the bins near the bike cage.
+- Place large trash, paper, cardboard outside in the bins at the rear or the ME building.
 Do not leave this lying in the floor of the bike lab.
 It will not be picked up.
-- Always leave the lab cleaner and tidier than you found it.
-If followed, this will tend towards a clean and tidy lab instead of the opposite.
 - Always clean up before the end of a work day (reserve last 15 minutes to do so).
 - Put items and tools back in their labeled locations.
 If there isn't a label